-In terms of water, the BAU has many lakes including Lough Eske, Lough Finn, Lough Derg and Gartan in the Donegal area and Lough Gill, Lough Melvin, Lough Gara and Glencar Loughs in the Sligo/Leitrim.
-The BAU is covered by three Fisheries Boards; Northern Region Fisheries Board, the North West Regional Fisheries Board and The Loughs Agency.
+In terms of water, the BAU has many lakes including Lough Eske, Lough Finn, Lough Derg and Gartan in the Donegal area and Lough Gill, Lough Melvin, Lough Easkey, Lough Talt, Lough Gara and Glencar Loughs in the Sligo/Leitrim.
+The western part of the BAU is dominated by the "Great Western Lakes" Conn, Cullen, Mask and Cara in Co.
+Mayo.
+The BAU is covered by four Fisheries Boards; Northern Region Fisheries Board, the North West Regional Fisheries Board, Shannon basin district and The Loughs Agency.
 The main river catchments in the Donegal area are the Finn, Leannan, Swilly, Gweebarra, Owenea and the Eske.
 In Sligo/Leitrim area of the BAU the main rivers are the Shannon, Unshin, Owenboy, Owengarve, Bonet, and Diffreen.
-Important salmonoid catchments in Donegal including the Finn, Lennan, Owenea have been designated as SACs.
+In Mayo the main rivers are Moy, Erriff, Newport, Deel, Owenboy and Owengarve.
+Important salmonoid catchments including the Errif, Moy, Finn, Lennan, Owenea have been designated as SACs.
 The rivers and lakes of the BAU support important salmon/trout fisheries and supports the local tourism industry which is important to the local economy.

-Six of the catchments in Donegal are designated SACs for the protection of the fresh water pearl mussel (Margaritifera, margaritifera):
+Six of the catchments are designated SACs for the protection of the fresh water pearl mussel (Margaritifera, margaritifera):

 - i.
 Leannan/Glaskeelan

 - ii.
 Clady

 - iii.
 Eske

 - iv.
 Owencarrow

 - v.
 Owenea

 - vi.
-Owenriff
+Bundorragha

+- vii.
+Newport

-The Leannan/Glaskeelan sub-catchment is in the top 8 FWPM catchments in Ireland.
+The Bundorragha and Leannan/Glaskeelan sub-catchment are in the top 8 FWPM catchments in Ireland.